 Planning and saving are crucial skills a kid must learn to be financially responsible later in life.
 And if she has a little skin in the game, she may think harder about just how important that Shopkins Happy Places Happy House is to her personal well-being.

 Look for the next Poll the Parents soon.
-In the meantime, for more superfun ways to teach financial facts of life to your little ones, pre-order Beth’s Make Your Kid a Money Genius (Even If You’re Not) today.
-Coming out in February 2017!
+In the meantime, for more superfun ways to teach financial facts of life to your little ones, check out Make Your Kid a Money Genius (Even If You’re Not).

 Favorite comment: “A & B. I talk to my son about needs and wants.
 If after thinking about it for a while he still wants it, then he finds jobs to do to pay for it himself.
 Work ethic is very important to teach and learn at a young age.”